ckerce/pops_ml/README.md

 more concise implementation.

 This code provides the building blocks for more sophisticated ideas presented in

 J. C. Kerce, G. C. Brown and M. A. Mitchell, "Phase-Only Transmit Beam Broadening for Improved Radar Search Performance," 2007 IEEE Radar Conference, 2007, pp. 451-456, doi: 10.1109/RADAR.2007.374259.

+and

+G. C. Brown, J. C. Kerce and M. A. Mitchell, "Extreme Beam Broadening using Phase Only Pattern Synthesis," Fourth IEEE Workshop on Sensor Array and Multichannel Processing, 2006., 2006, pp. 36-39, doi: 10.1109/SAM.2006.1706079.

 License: POPS_ML is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (Version 3) as published by the